mkieblesz/local-workspace/README.md

         │   │   update.sh               # pulls latest changes for each repo
         │   |
         │   └───tmp
+        │   │   |
+        │   │   └───volumes             # postgres, redis and elastic search docker volumes are stored so no need to remigrate each time
+        │   |   |
+        │   |   |   ...
         │   |
-        │       └───volumes             # postgres, redis and elastic search docker volumes are stored so no need to remigrate each time
+        │   └───tests
+        │   │   benchmark_docker.sh     # tests entire setup from ground up for all in docker │   │   benchmark_host.sh       # tests entire setup from ground up for dbs in docker rest on host │   │   requirements.sh         # checks if system requirements are met │   │   healthcheck.sh               # healthchecks running services
+        │
         └───directory-api
         │
         └───directory-cms